Clinical Nurse II: Medical Surgical - PCU 400 (0.9 FTE, Nights)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

 Education: Graduate from an accredited nursing program.
-BSN preferred
+Prefer BSN.

-Experience: Minimum of 1 or more years of acute care or critical care RN experience.
-Pediatrics, preferred.
+Experience: Minimum 1 or more years of RN experience, required.
+Pediatric acute care experience, preferred.

 Equal Opportunity Employer